Womanhouse: Rooms and installations

 Womanhouse displayed the conventions of women through artistic spaces and experiences.
 Rooms included a pink kitchen, a bride thrown against a wall, a closet with sheets, and a bathroom for menstruation.

 Nurturant Kitchen – by Susan Frazier, Vicki Hodgetts, Robin Weltsch.

-Present in the kitchen are plates of food under a line of light bulbs, resembling it to a factory worker's assembly line.
+Present in the kitchen are plates of food under a line of light bulbs, resembling them to a factory worker's assembly line.
 This highlights the dehumanizing aspects of a woman's role as nurturer.

 Aprons in Kitchen – by Susan Frazier A display in Nurturant Kitchen.
 Aprons are fashioned with breasts and other female body parts.
 This allows the female to remove her bodily features when she is done with housework, implying that her physical body is inextricably linked to her societal role.

 Eggs to Breasts – Forms cover the ceilings and walls, starting as eggs on the ceiling and gradually transforming into breasts as the pattern continues down.
 Underscores the woman's traditional role as a nurturer by combining images of the kitchen and of a woman's sagging breasts.

 Dining Room – by Beth Bachenheimer, Sherry Brody, Karen LeCocq, Robin Mitchell, Miriam Schapiro, Faith Wilding.

 The Dining Room features a crown molding of lifelike painted fruit.
 A mural, based on a 19th-century still life by Anna Peale, is displayed on a wall behind the dining room table.
 The table itself features a bread dough sculpture, turkey, ham, pecan pie, vinyl salad bowl, vinyl wine glasses and a wine bottle.
 A chandelier hangs above the table.
 Below the table, a stenciled-rug is painted directly onto the floor.

 Dining Room is the most collaborative project in Womanhouse, utilizing the efforts of seven women to complete.
 It is meant to express a generous, bountiful and romantic aura.